 - 1 cup breadcrumbs (1/4 cup for each packet)

-TIP: Cook longer if you want more charring.
+Food cooked in foil only will char.
 In the packet above, portions of the cauliflower did get brown and approximately half of the breadcrumbs got crispy.

-Swiss chard cooks wonderfully in foil too!
+Swiss chard cooks wonderfully in packets too!